towerofpower256/davidmac.pro/src/posts/2021-07-21-files-over-mqtt/index.md

 The issue is that most MQTT clients have issues receiving MQTT messages that aren't text, and freak out when the payloads are binary or files.

+So how can I test if it's working?
+How can I quickly receive those motion-event snapshots?

 ## Solution - Python
 I was able to write a quick little Python script that was able to subscribe to the MQTT messages, and then save the contents of those messages as binary files.
 The result was a success, and I was able capture & save both pictures and videos.